tekosiin/tekosiin/README.md

 ### Hi, I'm Tekosin 👋

-I'm your typical student from Germany. 😪 /// ch
+I'm a typical student from Germany. 😪

 Since my time in Primary School I was fascinated about Computer Science and Robots.
 I've learned programming in the second Grade.
 I didn't write complex programs back then, but <i>Hello World</i> was like magic to me. 😅